Top 10 things to do in the Maldives

 Many islands in the Maldives claim to have the best house reef.
 The tiny island of Kandolhu however is entitled to make this claim.
-A popular hotspot for honeymooners it’s most famous for its house reef where there is a high chance of seeing turtles, baby sharks and eagle rays which can be spotted while on the beach or just off the island’s jetty pier.
-The experience becomes even more extraordinary when snorkelling, with complimentary equipment and the only resort in the Maldives to offer all rooms a GoPro, guests can explore and capture marine life around the island or at nearby dive sites.
+A hotspot for honeymooners, it’s most famous for its house reef where there is a high chance of seeing turtles, baby sharks and eagle rays which can be spotted while on the beach or just off the island’s jetty pier.
+The experience becomes even more extraordinary when snorkelling – equipment is free to use and it’s the only resort in the Maldives where all rooms come with a GoPro, so you can film the marine life around you.

-Resorts in the Maldives have evolved to embrace the family market.
+Resorts in the Maldives have evolved to embrace families.
 Niyama Private Islands is the perfect example of how resorts are creating unique concepts with flexible room types to appeal to different types of guests.
-Young VIPs at Niyama are invited on underwater treks, to learn to surf or scout for dolphins, and to go gourmet with Master Chef classes and scout for dolphins, with luxuries re-invented to thrill guests from 12 months to 12 years old.
+Young VIPs at Niyama are invited on underwater treks, to learn to surf or scout for dolphins, and to go gourmet with Master Chef cooking classes.